The history of our charity

 We are enriched by the involvement of the academic community who regularly give us their time and brilliance by chairing events and discussing their own books.

-We do what we do “For the Love of Books”.
+“For the Love of Books”.

 We are so very grateful for their investment, support and belief in us.

 This glorious band of friendly, hard-working and excited folk makes our festival shine.
 Without them none of what we do is possible and their energy is boundless.

 If you’d like to join them and be a part of the festival then just say hello by contacting us.

 We love hearing from you, so do get in touch or say hello to our tiny team.

 If you have any problems you might like to try our Help & FAQs page in case we have the answer there.

 We promise to try to answer your emails as quickly as possible.

 Our phone lines are open Mon-Fri between 10am – 6pm, except on Festival days.